Werklund STEM Showcase

 Gifted programs efficiently and effectively tie together school goals, conceptions, identification practices, and services.

-Key ideas and topics: Assessments, program evaluation, professional Learning, community outreach, partnerships, equity and excellence
+Key ideas and topics: Assessments, program evaluation, professional learning, community outreach, partnerships, equity and excellence